Optimal Subsampling Methods for Generalized Linear Models

 The number of observations in the full dataset.

-Note that for other functions, such as ssp.relogit, this value may differ.
+Note that for other functions, such as ssp.relogit, this value may differ.- terms

 The terms object for the fitted model.